 In addition to supplying AC power to your boat, shore power hookup gives you the ability to charge your batteries without running the engines.

 The system is automatic and little or no maintenance is required.
-The aft battery charger (engine batteries) can be accessed through the equipment hatch in the aft cockpit deck.
+The battery charger can be accessed through the equipment hatch in the aft cockpit deck.